 - Focus on BENEFITS, not features – Emails should serve the customer not the product.
 So show the results that your product will deliver and not just the fancy bells and whistles of the product.
 Start with the “why” not the “how”.

 - Don’t reveal all of your cards at once – or in other words, don’t try to list every single benefit of every service or product you offer.
 If you do, it won’t be clear what the most important point is and you won’t have anything new to add in the following messages.

 - Use numbers – They stand out in plain text, draw attention, and give solid information about your product.

-- Give social proof – Show how you’ve helped other companies, preferably ones that are similar to your prospect.
+- Give social proof – Show how you’ve helped other companies, preferably ones that are similar to your prospect’s.
 Talk about how you specifically solved their problems or what results you achieved for them.

-- Don’t Bury It – Once in a great while I’ll receive a great cold email, but the pitch is buried somewhere within the body.
+- Don’t bury it – Once in a great while I’ll receive a great cold email, but the pitch is buried somewhere within the body.
 Make sure your pitch stands out so the lead knows why you’re contacting them.